KieranReck/KieranReck.github.io/_portfolio/The Current State of Humidified Medical Air Delivery.md

 ---
-title: "The Current State of Humidified Medical Air Delivery"
+title: "Analysis: The Current State of Humidified Medical Air Delivery"
 excerpt: "A 2021 Analysis of the issues faced by Active Humidification Circuits and the approaches taken by various industry leaders to address them..."
 tagline: "Portfolio Project"
+number: 6
 header:
     overlay_image: /assets/images/Hamilton H900 Brething Circuits.png
     overlay_filter: "0.3"